IPlytics-GmbH/interview-tech-challenges/cruciality-java.md

 Our system processes different kinds of information for our customers.
 One of our analyses, called "cruciality analysis", runs based on a set of companies provided as a parameter.
 Our back-end application receives this information and sends a final request to our processing algorithm.
-The time it takes for us to process the requests is logaritmic - *log2(n)*, where **n** is the amount of companies provided by the customer.
+The time it takes for our cruciality endpoint to process the requests is logaritmic - *log2(n)*, where **n** is the amount of companies provided by the customer.
 Because of this we'd like to prioritise processing requests where the number of companies is larger.
 Your task is to help us organise the way we send requests to our back-end processing algorithm endpoint and then send this ordered requests to our cruciality endpoint.

 In order to implement your task you need to create a Java application where you will handle the given information, arrange it and finally send it to the cruciality endpoint.